a group of people in a circle looking at a speaker

 About the Wilson Center for Science and Justice

-Our work focuses on three key areas: improving the accuracy of the evidence used in criminal cases, promoting fair and equitable outcomes in the criminal legal system, and improving behavioral health outcomes for persons who encounter, or are at risk for encountering, the criminal legal system.
+Our work focuses on three key areas: improving the accuracy of the evidence used in criminal cases, promoting fair outcomes in the criminal legal system, and improving behavioral health outcomes for persons who encounter, or are at risk for encountering, the criminal legal system.

 Areas of Focus